 Please note: This page is adapted from something I originally wrote at Videogamesage.
 You can view the original document here.
 Edits have been made for clarity and as new information has been discovered.

-Famicom Data Recorder (henceforth refered to as FDC) works with 7 Japanese Famicom titles.
-Those are Family BASIC, Excitebike, Arkanoid II,aa Wrecking Crew, Mach Rider, Lode Runner, and Castle Excellent.
-Wikipedia claims that Nuts & Milk also has compatability.
-I cannot figure out how to access it, and from the looks of things, this appears to be false.
+The Family BASIC Data Recorder (henceforth refered to as FDR) works with 7 Japanese Famicom titles.
+Those are Family BASIC, Excitebike, Arkanoid II, Wrecking Crew, Mach Rider, Lode Runner, and Castle Excellent.
+Wikipedia claims that Nuts & Milk is also compatable.
+As far as I can determine, this is false.

-In the United States, support was left in Mach Rider, Excitebike, and Wrecking Crew.
+With regard to the Nintendo Entertainment System, support was left in Mach Rider, Excitebike, and Wrecking Crew.
 No accessory was ever released in the west to enable access to these features.
-That being said, FDC support can be added to any NES console with this circuit, bypassing the need for a Family Keyboard.
-You can also hook the Keyboard up to your NES.
-We'll get into that in a bit.
+While it's possible to hook up a Family Computer Keyboard to the NES, it's not exactly easy.
+Data recorder support can be added to any NES console with this circuit, bypassing the need for a Family Keyboard.

 PAL released games are also compatible. (same titles as NTSC-U) Testing was done using an AVS set to PAL video mode, and an Everdrive running PAL ROMs.
 It appears that the timing differences inherent to PAL and NTSC causes some issues.
 However, it does work.
 Between applicable Japan and US versions of games, games save and load perfectly.